Let’s talk about setting goals.

 Sarah’s Double Down Goal: Time management will be KEY in this goal being attainable, I currently coach on Sunday afternoons and Thursday evenings with a few exceptions.
 I’m reasonably able to accommodate 5 client sessions per week x 4 weeks per month = 20 client load. ✔

-Why the 20?
-It doubles my income (proof of concept for quitting the 9-5 and going full time with coaching) and it’s still doable within the other time constraints and obligations I have with work and family currently.
+So, why the 20?
+It doubles my income (proof of concept for quitting the 9-5 and going full time with coaching).
+It’s also still doable within the other time constraints and obligations I have with work and family currently.

 Question 4 – Relevant

 Your goals need to mean something to you, and fit your current situation.
 Don’t ever piggy back on someone else’s goal because it’s popular or “in”.
-Make sure it’s relevant for you, right now.
+Make sure it’s relevant for you right now, regardless of anyone else.

 Sarah’s Double Down Goal: If you’ve spent any time with me in the last year, you’ve learned that coaching sets my heart on fire – and it’s what I want to be doing for the next season of my life. ✔